Campus Life

 Recently, the program added a CNC router system, a control tool that builds three-dimensional objects from two dimensional designs that the student creates.

 “The system is really unique to a program of our size,” said Markowitz.
 “Students are treated not only to the type of technology that is traditionally only available at a larger university, but to the close relationship with faculty that is needed to properly learn a machine like this.
-That combination is unique to us, and it’s in the field of art that that one-on-one relationship is crucial.”
+That combination is unique to us, and it’s in the field of art that one-on-one relationship is crucial.”

 Those majoring in graphic design are educated in a much broader set of disciplines than they were a decade ago.
 Students can learn everything from time-based media and print layout to digital animation.